developer-zebra/developer-zebra-site/src/datawedge/6-7/guide/about/index.md

 ### New in DataWedge 6.7

+**This version supports devices running Android Lollipop and higher only**.

 **Enhanced intercharacter delay function** allows a delay to be specified for all characters or for multi-byte characters only.

 **AimType now supports Press and Sustain** function continues a decode session until the Beam Timer is expired, barcode is decoded or the read is canceled.

-For forms with multiple barcodes, a **Dynamic Templates** parameter allows the specification of a number of barcodes (from 1-99) to be decoded.
+**A Dynamic Templates parameter** allows the number of barcodes (from 1-99) to be decoded for a form to be specified.

 ## Version History